nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 #### 3.3.2.
 Gas comparison criteria

-In order to effectively compare the gas efficiency of programming languages, several key criteria must be added.
-These criteria focus on both the gas costs associated with core operations in the ERC20 token contract and the overall efficiency of the bytecode generated by each language.
-The selected criteria are designed to evaluate how each language optimizes for typical contract interactions and affects gas consumption.
+To compare the gas efficiency of programming languages for blockchain, several criteria are evaluated, focusing on the gas costs of core ERC20 token operations and the efficiency of generated bytecode.

-##### 3.3.2.1.
-Bytecode Size

-Bytecode size refers to the size of the compiled contract code that is deployed to the Ethereum blockchain.
-The size of the bytecode impacts deployment costs, as larger contracts require more gas to be deployed.
-Efficient compilation leads to smaller bytecode, which can significantly reduce deployment gas fees.
-Each language will be assessed based on how compact and optimized its bytecode is after compilation.
+Bytecode size influences deployment costs, as larger contracts require more gas to deploy.
+Languages that produce smaller, more optimized bytecode can significantly reduce deployment fees.

-#### 3.3.2.2.
-Deployment gas cost of the contract

-The deployment gas cost of the contract reflects the efficiency of the language in generating bytecode and initializing contract state.
-Lower deployment costs indicate that the language optimizes for gas efficiency during contract creation, reducing the overhead associated with deploying new contracts.
-Measuring the gas cost of deploying the ERC20 token contract provides insight into how well each language manages contract initialization and bytecode generation.
+Deployment gas cost reflects the efficiency of a language in generating and initializing contract bytecode.
+Measuring the gas used during the deployment of an ERC20 token contract highlights how well a language minimizes the overhead of contract creation.

-##### 3.3.2.3.
-Gas Used for mutative functions

-Mutative functions are functions that modify the state of the contract, such as minting new tokens, transferring tokens between addresses, or burning tokens.
-The gas used for these functions reflects how efficiently the language handles state changes and updates to the contract’s storage.
-Measuring gas consumption for mutative functions helps to evaluate how well each language optimizes for state modifications and storage updates, which are critical for contract execution.

-The approve() function allows a token holder to authorize a third party (typically another contract) to spend tokens on their behalf.
-This is crucial for enabling decentralized finance (DeFi) operations, where contracts need to interact with tokens on behalf of users.
-The gas used for approve() reflects the efficiency of managing allowances and permissions within the contract.
-Measuring this operation helps to assess how well the language manages gas consumption for security-sensitive operations like permission delegation.

-The transfer() function is one of the core operations of the ERC20 token contract, allowing token holders to send tokens to another address.
-Gas consumption for this function reflects how efficiently the language handles standard token transfers, which are one of the most common operations in tokenized applications.
-Comparing the gas used for transfer() in different languages provides insight into how well each language optimizes for simple state changes in a contract.

-The transferFrom() function allows a third party, once approved, to transfer tokens on behalf of the token holder.
-This is a more complex operation than transfer(), as it involves both authorization checks and token transfers.
-Measuring gas consumption for this function reveals how efficiently each language handles multi-step operations and contract logic that involves checks, updates, and state modifications.
-It also provides a clearer understanding of how the language optimizes more intricate contract interactions.

-The burn() function allows token holders to destroy tokens, removing them from circulation.
-This operation is essential for managing token supply and ensuring that tokens can be removed when needed.
-The gas used for burn() reflects how efficiently the language handles token destruction and state updates.
+Gas usage for mutative functions—such as approve, transfer, transferFrom, and burn—indicates how efficiently a language handles state modifications and storage updates.
+For example, approve measures gas efficiency in managing permissions, while transfer reflects how well the language handles token transfers, a core operation in most applications.
+More complex functions like transferFrom, which involve authorization checks and token transfers, provide insights into handling multi-step operations.
+Similarly, burn assesses the language's efficiency in token destruction and state updates.
+View functions, which read data without altering the contract state, are another key metric.
+These functions are free to call externally but consume gas when invoked internally.
+Functions like name, symbol, and decimals provide token metadata, while totalSupply tracks circulating tokens.
+Operations such as balanceOf and allowance are critical for checking token balances and permissions, reflecting the efficiency of non-mutative operations.

-By evaluating these criteria, a comprehensive comparison of the gas efficiency of each language can be established, providing insight into the strengths and weaknesses of each language in terms of execution cost and bytecode optimization.
+By assessing these criteria, a comprehensive understanding of the strengths and weaknesses of each programming language in terms of execution cost, bytecode optimization, and operational efficiency can be achieved.
+This evaluation helps identify which languages are better suited for gas-sensitive applications and highlights opportunities for optimization in smart contract development.

-#### 3.3.2.4.
-Gas Used for view functions

-View functions are functions that read data from the contract without modifying the state.
-These functions are essential for querying contract state, checking balances, and retrieving information without incurring gas costs.
-When called from outside of the blockchain, view functions are free to execute, as they do not alter the contract state.
-However, when called from within the blockchain, view functions consume gas to prevent abuse and ensure that contract interactions are appropriately priced.
-The gas used for view functions reflects how efficiently the language handles read-only operations and minimizes gas consumption for non-mutative operations.

-The name() function retrieves the name of the token, providing a human-readable identifier for the token contract.
-This operation is essential for identifying tokens and distinguishing between different assets in a decentralized application.

-The symbol() function retrieves the symbol of the token, which is a shorthand representation of the token’s name.
-This operation is commonly used to display token symbols in user interfaces and applications.

-The decimals() function retrieves the number of decimal places used by the token, indicating the divisibility of the token.
-This operation is crucial for handling token amounts accurately and ensuring that token transfers are precise.

-The totalSupply() function retrieves the total supply of tokens issued by the contract.
-This operation is essential for tracking the total number of tokens in circulation and managing the token economy.

-The balanceOf() function retrieves the token balance of a specific address.
-This operation is a common use case in decentralized applications, where users need to check their token holdings.

-The allowance() function retrieves the amount of tokens that a token holder has approved for a specific spender.
-This operation is crucial for managing token permissions and authorizations.

 #### 3.3.3.
 Developing the Smart Contract